PrismarineJS/prismarine-nbt/README.md

 });
 ```

-If the data is gzipped, it is automatically decompressed first.
+If the data is gzipped, it is automatically decompressed, for the buffer see metadata.buffer

 ## API

-### parse(data, [format]): Promise<{ result, type }>
+### parse(data, [format]): Promise<{ parsed, type, metadata: { size, buffer? } }>
 ### parse(data, [format,] callback)

 Takes an optionally compressed `data` buffer and reads the nbt data.
-It returns a promise and takes an optional callback.

-The endian `format` argument is automatically inferred, but can be manually specified as 'big', 'little' or 'littleVarint'.
+If the endian `format` is known, it can be specified as 'big', 'little' or 'littleVarint'.
+If not specified, the library will
-If not specified, the program will try to load first as big, little, and little-varint.
+try to sequentially load as big, little and little varint until the parse is successful.
+The deduced type is returned as `type`.

-Minecraft Java Edition uses big-endian format, and Bedrock Edition uses little-endian.
+Minecraft Java Edition uses big-endian format, and Bedrock uses little-endian.

 ### writeUncompressed(value, format='big')